 Tax deed auctions might sound like the same thing as IRS auctions, but they differ in more ways than one.
-Keep reading below to find out how!
-Also, you may watch the video above, or if you prefer, read the transcript below.
+Keep reading to find out how!

 The Internal Revenue Service, or IRS, holds IRS auctions where they sell items they have confiscated.
 This usually happens because of failure to file tax returns or other income or payroll-tax-related violations.
 This is sometimes called the IRS collection process or “repossession.”

 IRS auctions occur at the federal level and have nothing to do with tax deed auctions, which occur at the local level, where each county is a separate taxing entity.
 You are about to find out how powerful the county is.

 A tax deed auction occurs after a property is seized by the county for failure to pay property taxes.
 Property taxes are a state function administered by the local county.

 Property taxes are local taxes, which have nothing to do with the IRS.
 Taxes on real estate are levied to pay local expenses, such as maintenance of infrastructure, like roads, schools, and hospitals, and the salaries of county employees, like police and firefighters.

 During a tax deed sale, the property is sold.
 The sale takes place via public auction, and the minimum bid for the property is the amount of back property taxes owed plus interest and costs associated with selling the property.
 The highest bidder gets the property.

 Which Lien Has Priority?
 The IRS Property Lien or Local Property Tax Lien

 The main difference between IRS auctions and tax deed auctions is that the IRS auction is debt owed to the IRS, while the tax deed auction takes place before anything goes to the IRS.
 This means that the IRS can not interfere with a tax deed auction.